Marella Dream Cruise Ship Review

 Deck 12 get’s very quiet when all the passengers are having dinner, it is a a perfect spot for a sunset but can get pretty windy as you are heading out to sea!

-What entertainment is available on board the Thomson Dream Cruise Ship?
+What entertainment is available on board the Marella Dream Cruise Ship?

 Every day you receive a Cruise News Programme in your cabin so you can plan your day.
 Deck 8 is where the majority of the entertainment occurs on the Thomson Dream Cruise Ship.